 This reserve has been created to invest in Information Technology within the Fire Service.
+This reserve has been realigned with the Capital Investment Reserve.

 PFI Annuity Reserve

 This reserve was created to account for the differences in PFI credits received from the Government and actual payments to the PFI contractor.